aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### AXI-4 for Outbound PCIe Transactions (CL is Master, Shell is Slave, 512-bit)  -- PCIM interface

 This is a 512-bit wide AXI-4 interface for the CL to master cycles to the PCIe bus.
 This can be used, for example, to push data from the CL to instance memory, or read from the instance memory.
-The same bus is used for FPGA to FPGA communication over PCIe.

 __** NOTE: The CL must use Physical Addresses, and developers must be careful not to use userspace/virtual address.** __